trusvik/terraform-cloudwatch-dashboard/README_en.md

 ```
 ## Task

-* Run terraform plan / apply from your Cloud 9 environment See that a Dashboard is created in CloudWatch
+* Run terraform init / plan / apply from your Cloud 9 environment See that a Dashboard is created in CloudWatch
+* you have to type in a student name, why?
+* Can you think of at least two ways to fix it so that you don't have to type a student name on plan/apply/destroy?

 ## Look at the Spring Boot application